0xTamil/awesome-low-level/README.md

 }
 ```

-**Why is C written this way ?** C doesn't have **classes or methods** like Java.
+> **Why is C written this way ?** C doesn't have **classes or methods** like Java.
 Instead, C provides `struct` for grouping data and regular functions for defining behavior.
 This means the **data and functions are separate**, and you explicitly pass the data to the function when you want it to operate on that data.

-**How is this related to low-level programming ?** This style gives you more direct control over **data, memory, and how functions operate on that data**.
+This C style gives you more direct control over **data, memory, and how functions operate on that data**.
 You can clearly see what data is being passed around, where it is stored, and how it is modified without relying on **high-level abstractions**.

 > **This doesn't mean OOP is bad or useless.** OOP is still widely used in **C++**, especially in areas such as **game engines, graphics, simulations, and large systems**.
 The important thing is to understand the fundamentals first instead of treating OOP as the default way of thinking in low-level programming.